fleetofthemalden/fleetofthemalden-legacy/README.md

 Phase 3: Expected November 2013

-Create a calendar view with linked workouts for each team. (in Progress) Create an interface to allow captains to add/delete workouts to the calendar. (in Progress) Make secure login for captains for add/delete page.
-Update database to include all information.
+Create a calendar view with linked workouts for each team.
+(Completed September 2013) Create an interface to allow captains to add/delete workouts to the calendar.
+(Completed September 2013) Make secure login for captains for add/delete page. (ongoing) Update database to include all information. (in progress) _
-_

 Phase 4: Expected December 2013